raisedevs/version-upload-action/README.md

 # version-upload-action

-Raise's GitHub Action for uploading Versions and their binary data to Raise.dev.
+Raise.dev's GitHub Action for uploading Versions and their binary data to the Raise.dev Console.

 ## Using

-Add something like the following to a GitHub Actions workflow:
+Once you've signed up to <https://console.raise.dev> and had your User enabled, add something like the following to a GitHub Actions workflow:

 ```yaml
 steps: